adangel/JavaScreenshot/documentation.md

 gnome shell with the title "dbus: Restrict callers of private D-Bus APIs".
 You can read the info here: [gnome-shell!1970](https://gitlab.gnome.org/GNOME/gnome-shell/-/merge_requests/1970) and additional background on [gnome-shell#3943](https://gitlab.gnome.org/GNOME/gnome-shell/-/issues/3943).
-They made sure, that the own Gnome utilities (like Gnome Screenshot) still works (and the shortcut).
+They made sure, that Gnome utilities like Gnome Screenshot still work (and the keyboard shortcut to take a screenshot).
 But this gnome shell API is officially private now.

 What are the alternatives then?
 They talk about "portals".
 And the correct API to use for screenshots is the portals API from